 How to Manage and Minimize the Spread

-- Trade only during the most favorable trading hours, when many buyers and sellers are in the market.
-As the number of buyers and sellers for a given currency pair increases, competition for this business increases and market makers often narrow their spreads to capture it.
+Trade only during the most favorable trading hours, when many buyers and sellers are in the market.
+As the number of buyers and sellers for a given currency pair increases, competition and demand for the business increase, and market makers often narrow their spreads to capture it.

-- Avoid buying or selling thinly traded currencies.
+Avoid buying or selling thinly traded currencies.
 Multiple market makers compete for business when you trade popular currencies, such as the GBP/USD pair.
-If you trade a thinly traded currency pair, there may be only a few market makers to accept the trade and, reflecting the lessened competition, they will maintain a wider spread.
+If you trade a thinly traded currency pair, there may be only a few market makers to accept the trade.
+Reflecting on the lessened competition, they will maintain a wider spread.